leomenezessz/apigtw-sqs-integration/README.md

 $ terraform plan
 ```

-Do an apply to create all resources.
+Run apply to create all the resources.

 ```bash
 $ terraform apply
 ```

-After applying the output show API gateway endpoints resources.
+After applying, the output shows the API gateway endpoints resources.

 ```bash
 Outputs: